 Kevin Reid is currently the National Manager Network Outcomes at the New Zealand Transport Agency (NZTA).
 He has over 25 years of experience in the planning, design, construction, maintenance and operation of highway networks in New Zealand, the United Kingdom and the Caribbean.

-Stephen Troughton is currently the Deputy Secretary, Infrastructure and Services for Transport for NSW.
 Stephen has experience managing businesses in Australia, the United Kingdom (UK) and the Middle East with extensive technical expertise in major infrastructure and property.
-He is a Fellow of Engineers Australia and a Graduate of the Australian Institute of Company Directors (AICD).
+He is a Fellow of Engineers Australia and a Graduate of the Australian Institute of Company Directors (AICD), and has previously been Deputy Secretary, Infrastructure and Services, for Transport for NSW.

 Louise is an Executive Engineer, Chartered Fellow and Senior Civil / Structural Engineer with 20 years' experience in the public and private sectors.
 Louise is the General Manager for Transport and Civil Services Division within the Department of Infrastructure, Planning and Logistics NT as part of the Machinery Change of Government in the Northern Territory.